I3A-NavSys/utrafman_sim/docs/README.md

 -	**Gazebo**: as is said before, Gazebo offers the entire physics and dynamics engine simulator, as well as the environment and collision simulator.
 Moreover, Gazebo allows the use of LiDARs and cameras onboard, where behaviour of these sensors could be implemented through Gazebo plugins.
 -	**Services, analystics tools and gathering data**: a simulator launcher and telemetry viewer are provided in order to offer an example of how UAV are placed in the world, how to send a flight plan and a way to view afterward the route flied by the aircraft.
 These parts have been constructed using MATLAB.

+### Previous knowledge
+As you would read in the future section, the simulator is built using ROS and Gazebo.
+So, it is necessary to have some knowledge about these tools.
+Nowadays advanced concepts are not used, but know how ROS network works, use of packages, how to create a topic, how to create a service, etc **is a must**.
+If you are not familiar with ROS, you can read the [ROS wiki](http://wiki.ros.org/ROS/Tutorials) to learn the basics.
+If you are not familiar with Gazebo, you can read the [Gazebo tutorials](http://gazebosim.org/tutorials) to learn the basics.

 ## 2. Simulator environment
 SiAM Simulator has been built using Robot Operating System (ROS) and Gazebo, as lot of simulator do.
 The contribution of ROS and Gazebo to the simulator will be discuted in followed sections.
 Our objective with SiAM is produce a widely-use simulator that help us to develop and test our UAV control software, UTM services and other software designet to support Urban Air Mobility (UAM).